vinceimbat/vinceimbat/content/spaced repetition writing system.md

 ---
 A [[spaced repetition writing system]] combines two evidence-based approaches to learning: (1) [[write permanent notes about what you read to test understanding]] and (2) [[spaced repetition]].

 A spaced repetition writing system is motivating because it is designed to help you work more on ideas that are really interesting to you incrementally—just a few prompts a day, which you return to in different intervals.
 By following this process, you avoid ignoring the piling inklings you collected in your [[writing inbox]] and effectively drain them to write [[evergreens]].
-The system allows you to [[combine curiosity with a note-writing system and practice]] and [[use curiosity to guide your thinking]] thus [[Establish a workflow that is motivating]].
+The system allows you to [[combine curiosity with a note-writing system and practice]] and [[use curiosity to guide your thinking]] thus [[a workflow must be motivating]].

 For the ideas behind this system, see [[How to implement a spaced repetition writing system]].